Hidden Foot Work

 - This is a timing exercise, so uke determines the speed

-The footwork seen in this video is one that has helped me a lot over the years.
+The footwork seen in this video is one that has amplified Travis’ game over the years, there’s no reason it won’t work for you too!
 There are a lot of different footwork patterns out there and some are very unique to the individual.
-This one, however, is a lot more common amongst the higher level judo players.
-Here’s a little secret for the readers, you can also do a cross Ko O-Ouchi Gake rather than Ko Ouchi Gari to help with the same setup and speed it up even more.
+So take it a literal step at a time and find what works for you.
+This technique, is a lot more common amongst the higher level judo players.
+One final tip for you readers: you can also do a cross Ko O-Ouchi Gake rather than Ko Ouchi Gari to help with the same setup and speed it up even more.

 Hopefully this hidden foot work for judo will help you amplify your game on the mats.
 Remember, find what works for you and drill the heck out of it.
 Let us know how it goes!